pass-qa/delivery/README.md

 #### use facade

-you must create a key in .env file by name "PASS_DELIVERY_API" for pass delivery api token
+you must create a key in .env file by name "PASS_DELIVERY_API_KEY" for pass delivery api token

 ### calculate order price before create order